james-hu/chat-about-video/README.md

 - Frame images are extracted from the input video, and uploaded for ChatGPT to consume.
 - It can automatically retry on receiving throttling (HTTP status code 429) responses from the API.
 - Options supported by the underlying API are exposed for customisation.
+- It can also be used in scenario that no video needs to be involved, that means it can used as just a "normal" chat client.

 ## Usage scenarios